fjod/Reinforced-wiki/Basics/Channels.md

 Channel is core Tecture abstraction.
 Technically it is not going to be instantiated ever.
 In fact, Tecture needs channel just for its type metadata.

 The concept of channels can be understood as *reference to external system*.
-Logic in tecture is separated to [[commands]] and [[queries]], but they all has to be addressed to some channel.
+Logic in tecture is separated to [[commands]] and [[queries]], but they all have to be addressed to some channel.
 Typical example is `Db` channel which can be created in almost every system that needs to address database for query or command purposes.

 # Defining channel